stevenbraham/postcodezoeker/readme.md

 # Overview

-This is a simple "site" that I build that allow you to find the name of Dutch county based on the postal code.
+This is a simple "site" that I build that allow you to find the name of Dutch municipality based on the postal code.

 # Developing

 Compiling is done trough [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).

 During development you should execute `npm run watch`.
 This copies everything from the source to the build folder.
 I recommend starting a http-server in the build folder.